 When a PI decides to submit a grant application or enter into a contract, the PASS group begins organizing the administrative pieces of the project.
 This allows School of Medicine researchers to focus on the scientific and collaborative components of the proposal.
 The ideal timeframe to notify PASS of an upcoming submission is two months or more, with more advanced notice being highly beneficial for complex proposals or proposals with subcontractors.

 Major funders like the National Institutes of Health, National Science Foundation and the Department of Defense are constantly updating opportunities and corresponding requirements.
 PASS stays informed so PIs know where to start their search for research funding and how to respond to the detailed criteria in grant applications.

 The PASS group’s collective experience reviewing funding announcements and agency policies ensures proposals meet the requirements of external sponsors and the Office of Grants and Contracts (OGC).
 In the routing stage, the grant consultant will oversee budget development, collect required information from subrecipients, acquire department approvals, and resolve issues with the sponsor and OGC.
 Once ready, the preaward consultant will build and submit the internal InfoEd routing.

-After the Office of Grants and Contracts reviews an internal routing, PASS will resolve all required administrative changes and begin building the final application.
-PASS is experienced with the system to system submission tool InfoEd and a range of alternative submission systems including Grants.gov, NSF Fastlane, ASSIST, DoD eBRAP, NASA NSPIRES, Proposal Central and more.
-That allows PIs to focus on research while the PASS group addressees technical and administrative challenges of proposal submission.
+After OGC reviews an internal routing, PASS will resolve all required administrative changes and begin building the final application.
+PASS is experienced with the system-to-system submission tool InfoEd and a range of alternative submission systems including Grants.gov, NSF Fastlane, NIH ASSIST, DoD eBRAP, NASA NSPIRES, Proposal Central and more.
+This allows PIs to focus on research while the PASS group addressees technical and the administration of proposal submission.